DrGBL/WES.WGS/PCA_PROJECTION/README.md

 # PCA_PROJECTION

+*** Addendum: I created a docker image for the R part of the analysis, since it was causing problems with version and dependencies, see at the end (before the example), for details. ***

 This code will allow all cohorts in the consortium to project their participant's exome on the same reference panel, using the same variant loadings.
 That is, it'll make our principal components comparable.
 As usual file paths need to be adjusted.

 Step 01 can be ran once, but step 02 should be ran once for each phenotype.
 In step 02, you will have the option of running one ancestry at a time, or all of them together (preferred if your cohort has multiple ancestries).